xu-yuan1/openvino-docs/pages/resources/openvino-ir-and-operation-sets/IR-for-int8-inference.rst

 Introduction
 ~~~~~~~~~~~~

 OpenVINO Runtime CPU and GPU devices can infer models in low precision.
-For more details, refer to the :ref:`Model Optimization Guide <doxid-openvino_docs_model_optimization_guide>`.
+For more details, refer to the :ref:`Model Optimization Guide <model_optimization_guide>`.

 Intermediate Representation should be specifically formed to be suitable for low precision inference.
 Such a model is called a Low Precision IR and can be generated in two ways: